viper3400/MovieSearchEngine/README.md

-**NOTE:**
-OFDB Parser is currently broken, see https://github.com/viper3400/MovieSearchEngine/issues/1.
-I'm already working on this issue and try to resolve this soon.

 # MovieSearchEngine

 Please read and accept this terms:

 * This is intended for PERSONAL USE ONLY
-* You should RESPECT the conditions for using ofdb.de (http://www.ofdb.de/view.php?page=faq#a32)
+* You should RESPECT the conditions for using ofdb.de (https://ssl.ofdb.de/view.php?page=faq#a32)
 * You should AVOID extensive usage of this code (Catch data only if it's neccessary to avoid high loads on ofdb servers.)
 * Visit http://www.ofdb.de once in a while and honour the great work of the OFDB team.
 * This is a personal experiment, not an API to OFDB, neither an unofficial nor an official.
 It may break at any time.